thomergil/gopro-map-sync/README.md

 ### Advanced usage: combine with a "real" GPX file

-GPX data extracted from GoPro MP4 with `gopro2gpx` synchronizes well with GoPro footage, but speed and time are incorrect, especially if footage was shot in TimeWarp mode. `gpxanimator` can "reconstruct" the correct information by copying it from another GPX file with the `--reference` argument.
+GPX data extracted from GoPro MP4 with `gopro2gpx` synchronizes well with GoPro footage, but GPX Animator will not know the correct speed and time, especially if footage was shot in TimeWarp mode. `gpxanimator` can "reconstruct" the correct information by copying it from another GPX file with the `--reference` argument.
 For example:

 ```bash
 # You need to replace the -j argument and point